grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 As part of this "restart" process, k6 resets the VU.
 Cookies are cleared and TCP connections might be torn down  (depending on your test configuration options).

-> Make sure to use `sleep()` statements to pace your VUs properly, simulating a user reading content on your page.
-> If you don't have a `sleep()` statement at the end of the default function, your VU might be more "aggressive" than you've planned.
->
-> VU without any `sleep()` is akin to a user who constantly presses F5 to refresh the page.

 ## Setup and teardown stages